 - It's related to reproductive issues, sexually-transmitted diseases, substance-use disorder or mental health services.

-Privacy for anyone under age 18
+Privacy for anyone age 18 and younger

-Under Washington state law, if you're age 18 and old enough to consent to your own health care services, your health plan should not release any personal health information about those services, unless you tell them in writing it's OK.
+Under Washington state law, if you're age 18 or younger and old enough to consent to your own health care services, your health plan should not release any personal health information about those services, unless you tell them in writing it's OK.
 This includes:

 - Mailing bills or EOBs to a policyholder or other covered people